 They are the PERFECT pre-hike/pre-run/pre-workout snack.
 WAY better than a Power Bar, for sure!

 They are so easy to make.
-Just mix some the ingredients with a mixer (I use my mom’s old KitchenAid mixer and love it), spread in a baking dish, and bake.
+Just mix some the ingredients with a mixer (I use my KitchenAid mixer), spread in a baking dish, and bake.

 One important note: make sure you allow to cool completely before you cut into it, otherwise it may fall apart.

-For the peanut butter- you can substitute almond butter or another nut butter.
-I make my own peanut butter– it’s SO EASY.
+- For a peanut butter substitute– you can substitute almond butter or another nut butter.
+I sometimes make my own peanut butter– it’s SO EASY.

-For the nuts/seeds- you can use any combination you want.
-I used sliced almonds, but pecans, peanuts, or other nuts, in addition to seeds such as sunflower, flax, or pumpkin seeds can be used as well.
+- Instead of sliced almonds– you can use any combination of nuts and/or seeds you want.
+Pecans, peanuts, or other nuts, in addition to seeds such as sunflower, flax, or pumpkin seeds can be used as well.